joakim/kay/README.md

     thoughtful: false
     thoughts: []  -- a list

-    -- function (a cell with only one behaviour)
+    -- function (a named cell with only one behaviour)
     think: ($thought:String) {
         thoughts (append $thought)
         Console (log $thought)